amitshankar/Udacity/README.md

 ## Course work from Udacity

-I am taking the Data Analyst Nanodegree from Udacity.
-Currently I am in the second term.
+Currently I am in the second term of the Data Analyst Nanodegree program from Udacity.
 This repo contains subfolders in the following hierarchy:

 ### Data_Analyst_Nanodegree
 * [**Term_01**](https://github.com/amitshankar/Udacity/tree/master/Data_Analyst_Nanodegree/Term_01)